OK, let’s be honest. Most high school seniors would prefer to get money or a gift card as a graduation gift.

 Graduation Mad Libs – Just a little something fun to keep everyone entertained at the graduation party. 😉

-Good Night Dorm Room: All The Advice I Wish I Got Before Going To College.
-This heartwarming gift book for high school graduates is the perfect way to celebrate their achievement and launch them into their college experience with helpful, insightful advice for making the best of their new academic experience.
+This heartwarming gift book for high school graduates is the perfect way to celebrate their achievements and launch them into their college experience with helpful, insightful advice for making the best of their new academic experience.

 There are at least twenty more books that could on this list, but it felt like these were truly the best of the best to gift your high school graduate.
 Send them off with at least a few words of wisdom or a few laughs to get them started on the right path and to help them navigate this adventure they are embarking upon.

 Are you in the thick of raising your tweens and teens?
 You may like this book by Whitney Fleming, the co-owner of Parenting Teens & Tweens: Loving Hard When They’re Hard to Love: Essays about Raising Teens in Today’s Complex, Chaotic World.